-Like a big fat copycat, I had to try the cookies myself.
-Sophia was right!
+Sophia tried the recipe, so of course I had to as well.
 They’re excellent!
 They’re sturdy enough to pack in a lunch box and pretty enough to serve at a luncheon or cookie exchange.
 In fact, if you see a cookie exchange in your future, you might want to bookmark this.

 2 sticks (8 oz) unsalted butter